 - Wear comfortable shoes.

 We had breakfast at the hotel and lunch from the various festival food trucks.
-We did find two places that we highly recommend.
-One is a coffee shop.
-The other is a restaurant that serves lunch and dinner.
+However, we found two places that we highly recommend.
+One is a coffee shop, and the other is a restaurant that serves lunch and dinner.

-GCDC Grilled Cheese Bar – This place blew us away.
-They focus on customizable grilled cheese sandwiches, mac & cheese and craft cocktails.
-They also have burgers and quesadillas.
-Because we liked it so much, we had dinner there twice.
+GCDC Grilled Cheese Bar features customizable sandwiches, mac & cheese, and craft cocktails.
+They also serve burgers and quesadillas.
+We liked it so much we had dinner there twice.

-They also make their own non-alcoholic lemonade and limeade drinks.
-I particularly enjoyed the limeade which was infused with mint and ginger.
+The fantastic homemade hibiscus sangria perfectly blends wine and fruit.
+You can order house-made non-alcoholic lemonade and limeade drinks.
+I particularly enjoyed the refreshing limeade infused with mint and ginger.

-GCDC is a block away from Hampton Inn Washington, D.C./White House.
-It is also just a short walk from the White House itself.
+GCDC is a block from Hampton Inn Washington, DC/White House and a short walk from the White House itself.

 What are the best options for moving around the city to see the cherry blossoms?

 - Walking – Good old-fashioned foot power is a great way to get around the city.
 It’s free.
 You are in control.
-And, it’s great exercise.
+And it’s excellent exercise.

 - Metro – You can take the metro, a subway/rail system, to get around the city.
-You can find Metro stops and routes here.
+Click here for information on Metro stops and routes.

 - Bikeshare – There are many bike stations throughout the city.
-You can pay for a bike per trip or for a whole day.
-You can find details at Capital Bikeshare.
+You can pay for a bike per trip or a whole day.
+Find details at Capital Bikeshare.